Series is Intercom’s new visual builder for customer messaging.

 What happens when you copy a campaign to series

-When you migrate a campaign, its messages are copied into a new series where you can simply connect them for the same messaging flow, or take a moment to optimize the campaign with Series’ additional capabilities.
+- Your campaign's messages are copied into a new series where you can connect them for the same flow, or optimize the campaign with Series’ additional capabilities.

-Your campaign’s goal and exit rules are also automatically copied to the new series.
+- Your campaign’s goal and exit rules are automatically copied to the new series.

-When you’re happy with your new series and set it live, the campaign will ‘empty’.
-This means any customers currently in the campaign, will finish it without entering the series.
-Any new customers who would have entered the campaign will enter the series instead.
+- When set your new series live, the campaign will ‘empty’. — Any customers currently in the campaign, will finish it without entering the series.
+New customers who would have entered the campaign will enter the series instead.

 Starting the migration